 Two subsets under Long-term stewardship (LTS) are operations and maintenance (O&M) and institutional controls (IC).
 Operations and maintenance are more active, and usually involve inspections of the remedial action, depending on the specifications of the O&M Plan.
 Institutional controls are more passive, and usually involve administrative policies that restrict the use of or activities at a property to prevent the risk of exposure.

 One common type of institutional control is a Groundwater Management Zone (GMZ).
 A GMZ is a delineated land area adjacent to and including a contaminated site where DNREC has determined that new drinking water wells must be restricted in order to protect public health and safety.
-The GMZ map and associated restrictive language define the area where DNREC will restrict water wells as detailed in a Memorandum of Agreement between the Division of Water and the Division of Waste & Hazardous Substances.
+GMZ maps and associated restrictive language define the areas where DNREC will restrict water wells as detailed in a Memorandum of Agreement between the Division of Water and the Division of Waste and Hazardous Substances.
 A GMZ is put in place when there is a "technical impracticability" where the nature or extent of groundwater injury prevents remediation.

 Another common type of institutional control is a Uniform Environmental Covenant Act (UECA).
 UECAs are more commonly referred to as deed restrictions and they run with the land.
 They are put in place to restrict future land usage due to residual contamination.
 They inform future site workers and site visitors to contact DNREC should proposed activities interfere with the remedy.